Recycling Should Take the Back Seat

 - Don’t recycle multi-material pieces, small caps*, or packaging with liners and adhesives.

 The best solution is to reduce and reuse as much as possible with recycling in our back pocket.
-If we make mindful purchases that allow us to utilise the first two options, this minimizes the need to recycle in the first place.
+If we make mindful purchases that allow us to utilize the first two options, this minimizes the need to recycle in the first place.
 Remember: even recycling comes with its environmental price tag.

 Want more ideas for how to live your most sustainable life?
 Check out this post from our partners over at One Tree Planted- and remember, every product you purchase from Propriis plants a tree!